berlam/github-bucket/README.md

 You can configure the test runtime by changing the [environment properties](src/main/resources/env.properties) or by setting the already mentioned system variables.

+## Building ##

+If you want to build from source, then just trigger [Maven](https://maven.apache.org/) with `mvn clean package` from inside the project root directory.
+The JAR will be created as `target/github-s3-deploy-*.jar`.

 ## How does it work? ##

 GitHub triggers AWS SNS after one of these [events](https://developer.github.com/v3/activity/events/types/).
 SNS triggers the Lambda function, which will check for Push-Events on the configured branch.
 If the branch matches, it will check the S3 bucket for the current state and update it with the GitHub state.
 The changes will be applied and pushed back to S3.

 ## Why Java? ##

-First of all I use the language and technology which fits best to the actual problem.
 Lambda officially supports just a few technologies and at the time of writing these were Node.js, Python, C# and Java.
 There are some workarounds for other languages, like my personal preference Go, but as we do not control the underlying system this could fail in the future.

-Furthermore there is a great rebuild of Git for Java by the Eclipse Project which is called jgit.
+Furthermore there is a great implementation of Git completely written in Java by the Eclipse Project which is called jgit.
 This allowed me to use the much better deployment keys instead of the plain GitHub API, which also has less features and requires you to add a personal access token for your whole account and not just the repository.
 Last but not least the deployment key can be readonly.

 ## Credits ##